datuhealth/isotip/README.md

 [![Build Status](https://travis-ci.org/datuhealth/isotip.svg?branch=master)](https://travis-ci.org/datuhealth/isotip)

 Isotip is a small (3kb minified and gzipped) and minimal node module to be included in your browserify (or similar) package for use in the browser.
-It's only dependencies are ES5 and a browser.
+Its only dependencies are ES5 and a browser.

 It provides a minimal API to configure markup, location, offset, delays, and more.
 See the [API](#api) below for more details.